 You can use these southbound commuter trains to travel from Batang Kali to:

-Serendah, Rawang, Kuang, Sungai Buloh, Kepong Sentral, Kepong, Segambut, Putra, Bank Negara, Kuala Lumpur's old Moorish station, KL Sentral, Abdullah Hukum, Angkasapuri, Pantai Dalam, Petaling, Jalan Templer, Kampung Dato Harun, Seri Setia, Setia Jaya, Subang Jaya (for the Skypark Link to Subang Airport), Batu Tiga, Shah Alam, Padang Jawa, Bukit Badak, Klang, Teluk Pulai, Teluk Gadong, Kampung Raja Uda, Jalan Kastam and the terminal station Pelabuhan Klang (Port Klang).
+Serendah, Rawang, Kuang, Sungai Buloh (for connections to the MRT Line to Kajang), Kepong Sentral, Kepong, Segambut, Putra, Bank Negara, Kuala Lumpur's old Moorish station, KL Sentral, Abdullah Hukum, Angkasapuri, Pantai Dalam, Petaling, Jalan Templer, Kampung Dato Harun, Seri Setia, Setia Jaya, Subang Jaya (for the Skypark Link to Subang Airport), Batu Tiga, Shah Alam, Padang Jawa, Bukit Badak, Klang, Teluk Pulai, Teluk Gadong, Kampung Raja Uda, Jalan Kastam and the terminal station Pelabuhan Klang (Port Klang).

 You can use these northbound commuter trains to travel from Batang Kali to: